StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="God's Perfect Character"
 header-title="\"How is it just for unbelievers to face infinite, eternal punishment for finite sins?\""
 %}}

+## Veil in Temple {#veil-in-temple}

+### Veil in Temple > Symbolic of separation from God {#veil-in-temple-symbolic-of-separation-from-god}

+#### Veil in Temple > Symbolic of separation from God > Torn in two after the cross {#veil-in-temple-symbolic-of-separation-from-god-torn-in-two-after-the-cross}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#the-inaccessibility-of-the-father-apart-from-christ"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="The inaccessibility of the Father apart from Christ"
+%}}

 ## Virtue thinking {#virtue-thinking}